ranjith-nayak/ranjith-nayak/README.md

 - 🔭 I’m currently working on several exciting projects.
 - 🌱 I’m continuously learning about new technologies and best practices.
 - 👯 I’m looking to collaborate on open-source projects and contribute to the community.
-- 💬 Ask me about web development, machine learning, or any other tech-related topics.
+- 💬 Ask me about web development or any other tech-related topics.
 - 📫 How to reach me: 24ranjith2003@gmail.com
 - ⚡ Fun fact: I love to learn new real-world Human Languages.